computerguided/FCM/FCM/doc/Device.md

 A system can be specified by identifying the _actors_, the _use cases_ and the _scenarios_.

-Some of the actors of the system can be denoted as _devices_.
+Some of the actors of a system can be denoted as _devices_.
 On an abstract level these devices are characterized as having a certain _state_ (or combination of states) and demonstrate deterministic _behavior_.

 More practically, a device is defined here as follows:
 * The functionality and behavior of the device is implemented in a modular way by defining a number of _functional components_.